-Typically, during average snowfall years, ski season in Chile and Argentina runs from mid-June to mid-October.
+Typically, during average snowfall years, the ski season in Chile and Argentina runs from mid-June to mid-October.
 Some years, ski touring or “skinning” is possible as late as November.
-However, if you’re looking for the best snow coverage, the best chance of powder, few crowds and the least expensive lodging, there’s definitely a sweet spot for traveling to Chile and Argentina to ski.
+However, if you’re looking for the best snow coverage, the best chance of powder, few crowds, and the least expensive lodging, there’s definitely a sweet spot for traveling to Chile and Argentina to ski.

 When should I book my ski trip to Chile or Argentina?

 To skip the crowds and most expensive lodging rates avoid the last two weeks in July, as they are student holidays, and popular resorts like Portillo, Valle Nevado, and Cerro Catedral tend to get a little overrun.
 Plus, nightly rates, as well as food and drinks, will be more expensive during that time period since availability is limited.
 Instead, we recommend visiting South America during two particular periods of the summer ski season.